This ultimate how to plan a trip guide will transform your destination daydreams into travel reality within just 15 easy-to-follow steps.

 Typically, we will book hotels as we go to allow total flexibility.
 However, there are three scenarios when we book hotels in advance:

-Search engines by default will display hotels based on ‘featured’.
-What is featured?
+Search engines by default will display hotels based on featured.
+So what is featured?

 Your final bookings at this stage of planning your trip are reserved for any bucket list experiences.